Saharsh000/Pythagorean_Triple_Generator/README.md

 for triple in pythagorean_triples[:10]:
     print(triple)
 ```
--Thank you for viewing my code.
+- Thank you for viewing my code.
--If this helps, please star my repository!
+- If this helps, please star my repository!
--Have a nice day!!!
+- Have a nice day!!!